DomenPigeon/sql-tutorial/README.md

 ### 7. Add employees_side_projects table

-**INSTRUCTION**: Because each employee can work on multiple side projects, we need to create a new table called `employees_side_projects` with the following columns:
+**Instructions**: Because each employee can work on multiple side projects, we need to create a new table called `employees_side_projects` with the following columns:

 - `employee_id` with type `INT`